-I started my academic career in the field of Peace and Conflict studies at Lund university, Sweden, where, after earning my bachelors diploma, I continued to achieve a master’s degree in Political Science, through which I continued my specialisation on the intersection of politics and economics in low- and middle-income countries.
+I started my academic career in the field of Peace and Conflict studies at Lund university, Sweden, where, after earning my bachelors diploma, I continued to achieve a master’s degree in Political Science, by which I continued my specialisation on the intersection of politics and economics in low- and middle-income countries.
 My master’s thesis on post-conflict taxation was awarded the Ohlin prize (Stockholm School of Economics) for best thesis of 2016.

+Applying both qualitative and quantitative methods, I aim to extend rigorous and empirically well-based analysis also to contexts where data collection is a messy endeavour.
 In addition to the generally global scope of my research on political economy and economic justice, I take a special interest – academic as well as personal – in the Middle East, where I have spent time studying Arabic and the politics of the region.